Miranda M. McIntyre, Ph.D.

 Publication: Conference paper presented at Interactive Collaborative Learning (Sept 2021)

-Grant: $1 Million NSF grant awarded in partnership with Riverside City College (Aug 2021)
+Grant: Research Lead on $1 Million NSF grant awarded with Riverside City College (Aug 2021)

 Fellowship: Appointed as a Faculty Fellow for CSUSB Faculty Affairs and Development (Aug 2021)